DanPmkr/course-in-a-box/modules/content/_posts/2021-10-01-choose-the-right-topic.md

 Answering these types of questions should point you in the direction of some topics that could be suitable for an e-book.

-### Step 2: Ask Some some More Probing Questions to Narrow in on the Topic
+### 2: Ask Some some More Probing Questions to Narrow in on the Topic

 Once you’ve identified some of these topics you will probably want to narrow the field a little by asking some of these questions: